VonHeikemen/devlog/content/tools/neovim-plugins-to-get-started.md

 require('mini.git').setup({})
 ```

-The `:Git` provided by this plugin will try integrate Neovim whenever possible.
+The `:Git` command provided by this plugin will try integrate Neovim whenever possible.
 For example, `:Git diff` will show the output of the diff in a Neovim buffer. `:Git commit` will use the current Neovim instance as the editor for the commit message.
 To know more details read the documentation.

 ```
 :help mini.git